vegaprotocol/vega/DOCUMENTATION_STYLE.md

 #### next example

-// This is a description, which needs a full stop at the end. string my_field =1;
+// This is a description, and it needs needs a full stop at the end. string my_field =1;
 ```